Austin, Texas · Strategic Video

 It's the most common failure mode in the category — and it's not a creative problem.
 It's a sequencing problem.
 The decision about what the video has to do gets made (or skipped) before a vendor is even hired.
 By the time the crew is on site, the project is locked into a brief that nobody pressure-tested.

-Only 20% rate their content strategy as "very effective."
-47% say their content isn't tied to the customer journey at all.
+Only 20% rate their content strategy very effective.
+47% say their strategy isn't tied to the customer journey.

-CMI / MarketingProfs · 2025 Manufacturing Content Marketing Benchmarks
+CMI / MarketingProfs · Manufacturing Content Marketing Benchmarks, Budgets, and Trends: Outlook for 2025

-That stat is from manufacturing, but it generalizes.
-Whatever the industry, content that ships without a named outcome usually doesn't earn one.
+That data is manufacturing-specific.
+In our experience, the same failure mode shows up everywhere we look: content that ships without a named outcome usually doesn't earn one.
 The work below is what changes when strategy comes first.

 The difference